 In some instances, recipients of LASIK may see halos or stars, but this usually dissipates within a few months.
 Up to 9 out of 10 patients of LASIK achieve 20/20 vision, allowing them to apply for jobs such as reconnaissance, pilot, or sniper.

 PRK for Military Personnel

 PRK, or photorefractive keratectomy, is the precursor surgery to LASIK.
 However, it’s every bit as effective.
 Unlike LASIK, PRK surgery removes the outer flap of the cornea and allows it to heal on its own.

 The major benefits of PRK over LASIK is that it’s better for those with a thin cornea or chronic dry eyes that would ordinarily be at risk during a LASIK surgery.
 In addition, PRK has a lesser risk of infection or complication, which is ideal for military personnel in the line of service.

 With the amazing eye surgery technology available, it’s no surprise that many of the Army, Navy, Air Force, and Coast Guard members are turning to PRK and LASIK surgery for all of their vision needs.
 With the right doctor and plan, you can find your way into your next rank in the armed forces.

-Contact us to schedule a private one on one consultation with Dr. Alexandra Chebil in Irvine CA and find out if Lasik is right for you.
+Contact us to schedule a private one on one consultation with Dr. Alexandra Chebil in Newport Beach CA and find out if Lasik is right for you.